swth/External-Tariff/README.md

 **ASP.NET Core and React **

-This is the code repository for ASP.NET Core and React
+This is the code repository for C# ASP.NET Core and React

 Full-stack web development using .NET 8.0, React 18.3.1, and TypeScript 5.2.2